LoloD4/100-days-of-code/log.md

 **Thoughts**: Via the Odin Project & Viking Code School learned how to use terminal, access man pages and navigate around directories.

+### Day 22: Mon Oct 22, 2018

+**Today's Progress**: Command Line

+**Thoughts**: More learning and playing with the Command Line, scary...the fear of potentially destroying my computer. lol...Like do I trust myself that much?
+Still cool stuff...im very intrigued.
+I feel like a baby hacker...soom i'll join Annoymous...(kidding kidding)

+### Day 22: Tue Oct 23, 2018

+**Today's Progress**: The Forbidden One : Dreamweaver

+**Thoughts**: Today I decided to blow the dust off of Dreamweaver & give it a go.
+Why?
+I really don't know.
+I noticed it has not made one mention in any of the articles I've read about learning to code.
+I was curious & this is what I've found.
+Dream weaver makes things hella easy....and hard all at the same time.
+I opened up a Bootstrap template and noticed a string of stylesheets attached.
+Css, Java, Python and a few more.
+Since im not fully informed of how all of these work.
+I wasnt sure if they were necessary...but hey what do I know?
+The template also had a note to not change the font....THE FONT? ( scratches head ) I thought templates were meant to be changed?
+Honestly the template looked simple.
+No animation.
+Nothing fancy...I started to add and remove things to see how things work/shift.
+In the end I think I need to learn a bit more to really judge dreamweaver.
+Ol faithful seem to have alot going on.
+Which I have no clue if its a good or bad thing.